 DHC aircraft soon caught the eye of the U.S. military, which in the years to come would become the company’s best customer.
-Until de Havilland Canada, the United States had never purchased aircraft from a foreign company.

 In 1951, de Havilland rolled out the DHC-3 Otter.
 Slightly larger than the Beaver, it carried twice the payload and increased the range for operators in the Canadian North and other remote regions of the world.